ezesil/Hubcon/README.md

 ## Server
 The server should be an ASP.NET Core 8 API, but should also work for Blazor and ASP.NET Core MVC.

-On your server, create a ClientHub:

-	using Microsoft.AspNetCore.SignalR;

-	public record class ClientReference(string Id, string Name);
-	public class ClientHub : Hub
-	{
-		public static event EventHandler ClientsChanged;
-		public static Dictionary<string, ClientReference> Clients = new();
-		public IHubContext<ClientHub> Hub { get; set; }
-		public ClientHub(IHubContext<ClientHub> hub)
-		{
-			Hub = hub;
-		}

-		public override Task OnConnectedAsync()
-		{
-			Clients.TryAdd(Context.ConnectionId, new ClientReference(Context.ConnectionId, "SomeName"));
-			return base.OnConnectedAsync();
-		}

-		public override Task OnDisconnectedAsync(Exception exception)
-		{
-			Clients.Remove(Context.ConnectionId, out _);
-			return base.OnDisconnectedAsync(exception);
-		}
-	}

 On your server program.cs's services:

     builder.Services.AddSignalR();
     builder.Services.AddControllers();
+    builder.Services.AddScoped<HubControllerClient<ITestHubController, HubconDefaultHub>>();

 Same file, after builder.Build():

 	app.MapControllers();
-	app.MapHub<ClientHub>("/clienthub");
-	app.Map("/test", async (IHubContext<ClientHub> hub) =>
+	app.MapHub<HubconDefaultHub>("/clienthub");

+    // Just a test endpoint, it can also be injected in a controller. app.MapGet("/test", async (HubControllerClient<ITestHubController, HubconDefaultHub> client) =>
     {
+        // Getting some connected clientId
-		var clientId = ClientHub.Clients.FirstOrDefault().Key;
+        var clientId = HubconDefaultHub.GetClients().FirstOrDefault().Id;

+        // Gets a client instance
-		var client = new HubControllerClientBuilder<ITestHubController>(hub).GetClient(clientId);
+        var instance = client.GetInstance(clientId);

+        // Using some methods
-		await client.ShowText();
+        await instance.ShowText();
-		var temperature = await client.GetTemperature();
+        var temperature = await instance.GetTemperature();

-		Console.WriteLine(temperature);
+        return temperature.ToString();
     });

-And you are done.
-Execute both projects at the same time and go to localhost:{port}/test, you should see the the values print on both screens.
+And that's it.
+Execute both projects at the same time and go to localhost:<port>/test, you should see the ShowText() method print, and GetTemperature() return a value.

-To implement more methods, just add them to the interface, implement them in the TestHubController, then use it somewhere from the server, it will just work, specially if injected from a DI container.
+To implement more methods, just add them to the interface, implement them in the TestHubController, then use it somewhere from the server, it will just work.

-As long as you have the clientId, you can create and use this client from anywhere in the server.

 This fits perfectly if you need to communicate two instances in real time, in an easy way.
-The created clients are persisted in memory to avoid rebuilding.
+The wrappers are persisted in memory to avoid rebuilding, working as normal SignalR messages.

-In future versions, i'll add reacting to events and other functionality.
+As long as you have the clientId, you can use this client from anywhere in the server.

 ## Note
-This is a very early stage project, it is not in good shape for production.
+This project is under heavy development.
+The APIs might change.
 Use it at your own risk.